openssl/openssl/doc/designs/quic-design/record-layer.md

  * "packet".
 The interface in this file applies to all protocols that protect
  * records/packets of data, i.e. (D)TLS and QUIC.
 The term record is used to
  * refer to both contexts.
  */

 /*
- * Types of QUIC record layer;
- *
- * QUIC reuses the TLS handshake for agreeing secrets.
-An SSL object representing
- * a QUIC connection will have an additional SSL object internally representing
- * the TLS state of the QUIC handshake.
-This internal TLS is referred to as
- * QUIC-TLS in this file.
- * "Records" output from QUIC-TLS contains standard TLS handshake messages and
- * are *not* encrypted directly but are instead wrapped up in plaintext
- * CRYPTO frames.
-These CRYPTO frames could be collected together with other
- * QUIC frames into a single QUIC packet.
-The QUIC record layer will then
- * encrypt the whole packet.
- *
- * So we have:
- * QUIC-TLS record layer: outputs plaintext CRYPTO frames containing TLS
- *                        handshake messages only.
- * QUIC record layer: outputs encrypted packets which may contain CRYPTO frames
- *                    or any other type of QUIC frame.
- */

-/*